Diegongfreitas/Diegongfreitas/README.md

 - 👋 Hi, Diego Freitas
 - 👀 I’m interested in Games, Programming, Microcontrollers, Emulation
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning about Blockchain, Docker and Neural Networks
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...